 Normally, pork is served with fruit or fruit-flavored sauces to

-enhance the taste.
-In this recipe cubed yams are added to pork sausage
+In this recipe the cubed yam is added to the sausage prior to cooking

 - 5 pounds ground pork